 - The student must meet all prerequisites for the cross registered course, as defined by the host institution.

 - ARCHE members have the local authority to deny cross-registration in courses that are heavily enrolled or where prerequisites are not met.
 In some instances, the ARCHE member institution may determine that no cross-registration will be allowed in certain courses.

-- Incoming visiting students are not permitted to participate in distant learning courses.
+- Incoming visiting students are not permitted to participate in distance learning courses (no Online nor Video campus is permitted).
 All cross registration courses must be taken on Georgia Tech's campus.